hliang/FqHashForWin/README.md

 ## Installation
 <em>Requirement: Windows 7/8/10</em>

-Download the latest version from the [release page](https://github.com/hliang/FqHashForWin/releases) to your computer, and simply double-click it.
+Download the latest version (FqHashForWin.zip) from the [release page](https://github.com/hliang/FqHashForWin/releases) to your computer, unzip, and double-click the exe file.

 ## Using FqHashForWin
 1. Add files/folders by one of the ways below: